 You know what scares people more than anything?
 The unknown.

-Customers need reliable information, and they’re looking to their service providers to give it to them.
+Customers need reliable information, and they’re looking to service providers to give it to them.

-Here’s some key information you want to be reiterating to people:
+Here’s some key information you should be reiterating to people:

 All of this should be easily visible on your website and booking platforms.
 But, even if it is, you’re still going to get questions from panicking guests who are really concerned about their holidays.